workarea-commerce/rails-decorators/README.md

 We also want junior developers to be able to jump in and be productive ASAP - not necessarily requiring they learn the techniques of `class_eval` to fix a bug or get a simple task done.
 Yes, we educate and promote this as the developer grows, but we want the barriers to contribution as low as possible.

 We like the [`ActiveSupport::Concern`](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) API, so this library mimics the API of `ActiveSupport::Concern` and layers on top some niceties for the specific task of customizing a Rails engine.
-For example, we don't like having to store decorated behavior in a separate directory (like https://github.com/parndt/decorators).
+Also, we don't like having to store decorated behavior in a separate directory (like https://github.com/parndt/decorators).
 Storing decorations in the same place as new classes makes it much easier to see the overall picture of how the engine has been customized/extended in one shot.

 ## Usage
 Say we have a class in an engine like so: